SEKOIA-IO/documentation/docs/getting_started/create_community.md

 For multi-tenant users, such as Managed Security Service Providers (MSSPs), a primary workspace is created.
 These users can add multiple communities to manage their various clients or departments.

 !!! info
     To access multi-tenant mode, contact your Sekoia account executive.
-Once subscribed, you will be switched to muulti-tenant mode in the following days.
+Once subscribed, you will be switched to multi-tenant mode in the following days.

 ## How to create a community